Random linear multihop relaying in a general field of interferers using spatial Aloha: Impact of external noise and interference

-\begin{exe} The average speed of the packet progression on the distance from $O$ to $M$ can be expressed as in Corollary~\ref{p.delaysUV}.
-We now present some numerical illustrations how this speed depends on the model's parameters.
-We first assume only constant noise $W$.
-Figure~\ref{fig.varWM10000} shows the speed of packet progression with respect to $W$.
-We have assumed $T=10$, $\beta=4$ and $p=0.15$, the value which maximizes the average long-distance speed without noise.
-The curves correspond to different routing distances $M=100,1000,10000$.
-Figure~\ref{fig.varMW} shows the same speed of packet progression with respect to $M$ for $W=10^{-11},10^{-13},10^{-15}$.
-For $M=100,1000,10000$ we keep $p=0.15$ the value which maximizes the average long-distance speed without noise.
-Both Figures~\ref{fig.varMW} and~\ref{fig.varWM10000} show a sharp cut of phenomenon: the speed of packet progression drops rapidly to zero beyond some critical noise level and/or route length.
+Both Figures~\ref{fig.varWM10000} and~\ref{fig.varMW} show a sharp cut of phenomenon: the speed of packet progression is approaching zero beyond some critical noise level and/or route length.
 The impact of the noise is stable below its critical value (for a given distance).
 Comparing Figure~\ref{fig.varM} to Figure~\ref{fig.varMW} we see that after the ``fast acceleration'' the packet reaches a constant speed which can be maintained on routes shorter than some critical length depending on the level of noise.

 Figure~\ref{fig.chlambda} shows the mean end-to-end speed with respect to the spatial density of the field of Poisson interferers $\lambda'$ for two values of the Aloha parameter $p'=0.15$ and $p'=0.015$ used by the interferers.
 As in the case of constant noise, the speed rapidly falls from an almost constant value (corresponding to the case without interferers) to zero.
-Figure~\ref{fig.ppl} shows the mean end-to-end speed with respect to the spatial density of the field of thePoisson-line process of rate $\nu$ and $\lambda'$ for $p'=0.15$ and $p'=0.015$.
+Figure~\ref{fig.ppl} shows the mean end-to-end speed with respect to the spatial density of the field of the Poisson-line process of rate $\nu$ and $\lambda'$ for $p'=0.15$ and $p'=0.015$.
 We observe that this speed is smaller than the mean speed in a field of Poisson interferers with a comparable spatial density $\nu \times \lambda'$ (cf. Figure~\ref{fig.chlambda}); this confirms remark~\ref{poisson_ppl}.
+For $p'=0.15$, an emergency delay over $1\text{km}$ smaller than $0.2\text{s}$ is achieved for $\lambda' \leq 10^{-6.7}$ in a Poisson field and for $\nu \lambda' \leq 10^{-7.09}$ in a Poisson process of lines.

 \end{exe}